-I have always been amazed by how technology seems to extend into all aspects of our lives, but when it comes to the world of fashion, I believe that AI has done nothing short of revolutionizing.
-AI is innovating design thinking, simplifying shopping, and addressing sustainability challenges in unexpected ways.
-Here’s what I learned while reading about How AI is changing the fashion industry.
+I have always been amazed by how technology seems to extend into all aspects of our lives, but when it comes to the world of fashion, through my eyes, AI represents a complete revolution in technology and application.
+AI revolutionizes design thinking while making shopping easier and addressing sustainability issues through unexpected methods.
+The following insights emerged from my reading about AI’s influence on the fashion industry.

 How AI is Changing the Way Designers Work